jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

       (ii) a welfare guardian appointed under section 12(1) of the Protection of Personal and Property Rights Act 1988:
       (iii) an attorney appointed under an enduring power of attorney
   - **residence** and have the meanings assigned thereto by section 72
+  - **resident for electoral purposes** has the meaning given to it by section 73
   - **Returning Officer** means an electoral official designated under section 20B; and includes a person authorised to exercise or perform the powers, duties, or functions of a Returning Officer
   - **roll** means an electoral roll, a main roll, or a supplementary roll, as the case may be; and includes a composite roll printed under section 107
+  - **secure facility** has the meaning given in section 9 of the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003
   - **Speaker** means—
     (a) the Speaker of the House of Representatives; or (b) if the Speaker of the House of Representatives is (for whatever reason) unable to act, the Deputy Speaker of the House of Representatives; or